 This is usually one of the biggest initial topics and includes enough content for a separate article.
 Here is the short version.

-Staffbase comes with a build-in user management that is one of the core strengths of the product.
+Staffbase comes with built-in user management that's one of the core strengths of the product.
 We typically see and support very diverse requirements.
-Here is a quick overview on the key topics:

-- Authentication: How do users get invited to the platform and which credentials do they use for the first time and afterwards.
+- Authentication: How are users invited to the platform and which credentials do they use for the first time and afterwards?
 These are the options:

-- Email invitation (users will receive an invitation email to any email address including a signup link; they will create an individual password for Staffbase)
+- Email invitation (users will receive an invitation email including a signup link; they will create an individual password for Staffbase).

-- One-time access code (Staffbase generates access codes for your users and you can print them, send them via email, print it on the payslip…; the access code lets users to create a new account using their email address and an individual password)
+- One-time access code (Staffbase generates access codes for your users and you can print them, send them via email, print them on payslips, etc. The access code lets users create a new account using their email address and an individual password).

-- Combination of two secrets (Employees can authenticate using a combination of for example employee ID and last name; no account creation required after login)
+- Combination of two secrets (Employees can authenticate using, for example, a combination of employee ID and last name; no account creation is required after login).

-- Active Directory/LDAP integration,ustom-built connection via the Staffbase User API, mass import via csv (uploaded manually or automatically to API endpoint),managing users manually and a combination of these methods.
+- Active Directory/LDAP integration; custom-built connection via the Staffbase User API; mass import via csv (uploaded manually or automatically to API endpoint); managing users manually; or a combination of these methods.

 - Management of user groups.
-This is inevitable if you deal with more employees and want to deliver a personalized and truly employee centric experience.
+This is inevitable when dealing with a large number of employees but still want to deliver a personalized and truly employee-centric experience.
 Staffbase offers three ways to create user groups:

 - User roles and admissions:

-- Staffbase comes with global roles like admin, managing editor, editor and user.
-Users can get promoted to editors for specific content like a news channel, a page or an employee survey.
-Finally, there is an author role for interactive and engaging channels where all employees should be able to contribute.
-That set of roles proved to be very flexible in handling all user governance requirements that we have seen so far.
+- Staffbase comes with global roles like admin, managing editor, editor, and user.
+Users can get promoted to editors for specific content such as a news channel, a page, or an employee survey.
+Finally, there's an author role for interactive and engaging channels in which all employees should be able to contribute.
+That set of roles has proven to be very flexible in handling all of the user governance requirements that we've seen so far.

-Yes, that is possible and there are several ways to do this.
+Yes, and there are several ways to do this.

 - First, there is the native app itself.
-You define the name, icon and launch screen of your app.
-Afterwards the apps are getting generated and submitted to the App Stores based on your specifications.
+You define the name, icon, and launch screen of your app.
+Afterwards the apps are getting generated and prepared for deployment based on your specifications.

-- Administrators are able to customize the layout within the app: logo, color, app name color, background picture for desktop version and logo for the CMS dashboard.
+- Administrators are able to customize the layout within the app: logo, colors, a background picture for the desktop version, and a logo for the CMS dashboard.

 - You can write your own CSS rules to further customize the look of your app and desktop experience.

-- We are able to support you with even further modifications like your individual font or individual icons.
-Just talk to us and we are happy to discuss your requirements.
+- We can support you with even further modifications like your uniquer font or icons.
+Just talk to us and we'll be happy to discuss your requirements.

 #7: Is it secure?

 The roots of Staffbase are in Germany.
-This means we are used to deal with one of the strictest data security and protection laws in the world and we have built Staffbase and the organization around it to fully comply with these and other leading international regulations.
+This means we're used to dealing with some of the strictest data security and protection laws in the world and we've built Staffbase and the organization around it to fully comply with these and other international regulations.
 We use very strict data security and data protection measures to protect the data of our customers.
 Sensitive production data is never migrated or used outside of the production network.

 - Hosting.
-Staffbase offers two hosting options that both provide state of the art security measures and certifications (DIN ISO/IEC 27001, PCI-DSS, SSAE16 / ISAE3402): Our US-based environment is hosted by Microsoft Azure and our EU-based environment is hosted by Profitbricks in Germany.
-The usage of the Amazon Cloudfront Content Delivery Network (CDN) ensures worldwide high availability.
+Staffbase offers two hosting options that both provide state-of-the-art security measures and certifications (DIN ISO/IEC 27001, PCI-DSS, SSAE16/ISAE3402): Our US-based environment is hosted by Microsoft Azure and our EU-based environment is hosted by Profitbricks in Germany.
+The usage of the Amazon Cloudfront Content Delivery Network (CDN) ensures high availability worldwide.

 - Technical platform.
 All connections to the Staffbase platform are secured via SSL.
 Any attempt to connect over HTTP is redirected to HTTPS.
 Only a small part of the infrastructure (REST API) is exposed to the public.
 The rest of the infrastructure is restricted to other servers within the infrastructure (private cloud).
 Only a specific group of senior staff members have access to the live infrastructure (protected by 2-factor authentication, VPN).
 We track all system activity and have special monitoring for suspicious activity.
 Our basic infrastructure parts (OS-level) leverage automatic updates for critical security patches.

 - Organization.
 We have a dedicated infrastructure/security team conducting regular self-reviews of our infrastructure (server + application).
-In addition to that we allow customers to conduct own PEN tests and use the results to improve the service for all customers.
-We’ve seen multiple PEN tests by clients, none of them found critical issues.
-All employees have individual passwords and which we immediately remove when the employee leaves the company.
+In addition, we allow customers to conduct their own PEN tests and use the results to improve the service for all customers.
+We’ve seen multiple PEN tests by clients, and none have revealed critical issues.
+All employees have individual passwords which we immediately remove if/when leaving the company.
 We have an internal data protection officer who takes care of creating and enforcing security guidelines.

-#8: What is a typical timeline to implement an employee-app?
+#8: What's the typical timeline for implementing an employee-app?

 Staffbase is a standard product.
-You can signup and start working on your content immediately.
-As soon as you have provided all necessary information your apps will be generated and submitted to the App Store.Including review by Apple this takes approx. 20 days.
-In parallel we’ll work with you on any advanced integration scenarios like AD and SSO.
-However, we know that the technology is just a part of the project.
-That is why we developed a framework that helps to run through all required steps (i.e. content, structure, user groups, onboarding and communication plan) to make such a project successful.
-We are happy to share details and also offer on-site workshops to develop an implementation strategy + roadmap.
+You can sign up and start working on your content immediately.
+As soon as you've provided all the necessary information, your app will be generated and prepared for distribution.
+This process takes approximately fifteen days.
+We'll work with you on any advanced integration scenarios like AD and SSO.
+However, we know that technology is just one part of the project.
+That's why we've developed a framework that helps customers run through all the required steps that make such a project successful (i.e., content, structure, user groups, onboarding, and communication plan).
+We're happy to share details and also offer on-site workshops to develop an implementation strategy + roadmap.

 #9: How do you deal with support and maintenance during the run phase?

-- The standard pricing includes all regular updates to existing functionality and bug fixes at no extra charge.
-This includes ongoing adjustments based on OS (Android/iOS) changes which often are responsibly for a large amount of budgets for mobile app projects.
+- Standard pricing includes all regular updates to existing functionality and bug fixes at no extra charge.
+This includes the ongoing adjustments based on OS (Android/iOS) changes which are often responsible for a large portion of the budgets for mobile app projects.

-- We’re committed to 99,9% uptime and have met this goal in the past.
-We document all service disruptions.
-We monitor availability issues 24/7 and take immediate action if service interruptions are detected.
+- We’re committed to 99.9% uptime and we've consistently met this goal.
+We document all service disruptions, monitor availability issues 24/7, and take immediate action if service interruptions are detected.

-- Standard 3rd level support is included into all packages.
-We use a ticket system to report, monitor and resolve all open support tickets.
-Support is email-based and in English (other languages on request).
+- Standard 3rd level support is included in all packages.
+We use a ticket system to report, monitor, and resolve all open support tickets.
+Support is email-based and in English (other languages are available on request).
 We guarantee a reply within one business day.
-We additionally offer premium phone support and 1st and 2nd level support on request.
+We additionally offer premium telephone support and 1st and 2nd level support on request.

-- We work with a network of partners to support our customers with consulting, plugin implementation and content services.
-We are also open to work with your existing technical providers.
+- We work with a network of partners to support our customers with consulting, plugin implementation, and content services.
+We're also open to working with your existing technical providers.

 #10: What’s on the Staffbase roadmap?

-As you may imagine there are plenty of improvements and new features on the backlog.
+As you may imagine, there are plenty of improvements and new features on the horizon.
 Our vision is to create the leading mobile employee solution that helps companies of all sizes become truly employee-centric organizations.
-That’s a big vision but it really helps to set priorities for our technical roadmap.
-Key development areas are additional powerful and engaging use cases like instant messaging (1:1 and group messaging) or live surveys, integrations (above all: SharePoint) and platform features like search or a native windows mobile app.
-If you have other requirements that you don’t find yet: we are happy to talk and understand your case.
+That’s a big vision but it's one that allows us to set priorities for our technical roadmap.
+We're commited to developing a wide array of engaging use cases, platform integrations, and features like search.
+We're happy to talk with you to understand the requirements of your specific case.